-"According to the Council for Responsible Nutrition (CRN), 53 percent of U.S. adults take a multivitamin, which means more than half of Americans may be missing important nutrients that can help with their individual health concerns." says Angie Kuhn, MS, RDN, and Director of Nutrition and Research for Persona Nutrition.
+"According to the Council for Responsible Nutrition (CRN), 53% of U.S. adults take a multivitamin, which means more than half of Americans may be missing important nutrients that can help with their individual health concerns." says Angie Kuhn, MS, RDN, and Director of Nutrition and Research for Persona Nutrition.
 "What’s more, a multivitamin will not address specific nutrient deficiencies resulting from dietary preferences, lifestyle factors, or prescription medication use."
-And brands like Persona work by addressing these factors — including dietary preferences, stress levels, sleep patterns, health conditions, fitness activities, and prescription medications — to create a customized pack.

-And midwife and herbalist Dr. Aviva Romm MD agrees, adding that an important advantage of going "a la carte" with your supplements — as approved by your physician, of course — is a lessened chance of getting too much of something you body doesn't need.
+So, is it better to take a multivitamin or individual vitamins?
+Midwife and herbalist Dr. Aviva Romm MD says that an important advantage of going "a la carte" with your supplements — as approved by your physician, of course — is a lessened chance of getting too much of something you body doesn't need.
 Or worse, that's actually toxic for you.
 She explains that while an excess of many water soluble vitamins (like C or B complex) is simply eliminated through your urine, fat solubles (E, D, and K) may be more harmful when taken beyond what your body needs.

-The concept of taking certain vitamins in excess should also be taken into consideration whether you're going multi or individual, as Romm suggests that you might be taking supplements that include more than you think.
+The concept of taking certain vitamins in excess should also be taken into consideration when debating over multivitamin or individual vitamins, as Romm suggests that you might be taking supplements that include more than you think.
 "These excess doses are a problem when you’re combining supplements because many products on the market duplicate nutrients across the board," she says.
 "So if you’re taking, for example, three different products, say one for sleep, one for hormone balance, and a multi, you can easily reach or exceed that max daily dose and cause toxicity."

 If you are going a la carte, the experts also have a few suggestions for vitamins that tend to be beneficial to most women (in approved doses).
 "Vitamin D supports immunity, blood sugar balance, thyroid function, bone health, and hormone balance, to name a few important actions," says Romm.
 And Gorin adds that folate is important whether a woman plans to get pregnant or not.
 Beyond that B12, magnesium, and omega-3 fats all offer a wealth of health benefits.